P3r3o/Lovecraft-s-Labyrinth/README.md

 # Lovecrafts_Labyrinth
 A game made for the Game Design Decal at UC Berkeley in the Unity game engine.
+The game is designed around the theme of detection.

 Controls: